-How to Stop Debt Collectors Calling Wrong Number & Get Paid
+Stop Debt Collectors from Calling the Wrong Number for the Wrong Person

-So, if a debt collector is calling you, the first question I want to know is what are they calling:
+So, if a debt collector is calling you, the first question is what type of phone are they calling?

 So, let's say you've got a new cell phone number or you had one forever (it does not matter), but let's say you have a new cell phone number and the phone rings, some 800 number and you pick it up, "Hey, this is Steve with ABC Debt Collector calling on behalf of Wells Fargo, looking to collect our money Jim Smith."